-As we mention our earlier article, welding described as a process of attaching two metal through the agency of heat or pressure in addition to the filter material.
+As we mention in one of our earlier articles, welding described as a process of attaching two metals through the agency of heat or pressure in addition to the filter material.
 During the welding process lack of practice and preparation, or being careless may cause some weld defects.
 Whatever the reason is, these defects lead to production disruptions and time losses for reprocessing the part that has weld defect.
 Even experienced welders compete with weld defects such as weld distortion, which is unwanted expansion or contraction in workpieces, as a consequence of the welding process.
 Today we will demonstrate the main cause of weld distortion, types of distortions, how to prevent it and finally how to correcting it.

 What are weld distortion and its types?

 The welding process requires highly concentrated heating of the joint edges to merge the workpieces.
 Due to the expansion and contraction of heated and cooled material, non-uniform stresses are formed.

 Firstly, compressive stresses are produced when the weld pool is formed in the surrounding cold parent metal due to the thermal expansion of the hot metal (heat-affected zone) adjacent to the weld pool.
 During the cooling, tensile stresses occur on weld metal and heat-affected zone.
 The volume change in the welding area during solidification can show the magnitude of the thermal stresses induced into the material.

 When the stresses produced by the thermal expansion/contraction exceed the yield strength of the metal parent, plastic deformation occurs.
 Plastic deformation causes a permanent reduction in the dimensions of the workpieces and distorts the structure and shape.
 The shape and rate of the distortion depend on several factors; material type, the geometry of the workpiece, weld design, heat input, welding procedure, part fit-up, amount of restraint, and so on.